The HyperTexts

 Tie: Several Songs, Old and New, Borrowed and Exceptionally Blue ...

-"I'm So Lonesome I Could Cry" was written and performed by Hank Williams Sr.
+"I'm So Lonesome I Could Cry" was written by Hank Williams Sr. during the

-"He Stopped Loving Her Today" was written by Bobby Braddock and Curly
+"He Stopped Loving Her Today" was performed soulfully by country music legend George Jones

 "At Seventeen" is a song of intense loneliness and alienation written and